History of rail transport in Spain: Development

 The decision for an Iberian gauge would later come to hinder interoperability of rail services with France, and it also made railway construction more expensive.
 Apart from the widespread broad-gauge lines, a large system of narrow gauge railways was built in the more mountainous parts of Spain, especially in the north coast of the country, where narrow gauge was the most adequate option.
 As of 2024 there are still Iberian gauge tracks all over Spain.
 In 2023 transport officials in RENFE in Spain resigned when it was found that narrow-gauge passenger rolling-stock ordered in 2020 for the northern regions of Asturias and Cantabria would be too wide for the tunnels and were to be redesigned with delays of a year or two in delivery.

 The main-line network was roughly complete by the 1870s.
 Because of Spain's (until recently) relative lack of economic development, the Spanish railway network never became as extensive as those of most other European countries.
 For instance, in terms of land area Spain is about 2.5 times the size of Great Britain but its railway network is about 3000 km smaller.

 During the Spanish Civil War in the 1930s the railway network was extensively damaged.

 Nationalization of rail network

 Immediately after the war Francoist Spain nationalized the broad gauge network, and in 1941 RENFE was formed.
-Narrow gauge lines were nationalized in the 1950s, later being grouped to form FEVE.
+Some of the narrow gauge lines were nationalized in the 1950s, later being grouped to form FEVE.

 It took many years for the railway system to recover from the war.
 In spite of this, innovators like Goicoechea created advanced trains like the Talgo and the TER.
 Only with the Spanish transition to democracy in 1975, did the Spanish railway network begin to modernize and catch up with the rest of Europe.